EdwinLiavaa/EdwinLiavaa/web3-ai-resume.md

 ### Professional Experience

+#### Chairman of the Board of Directors
+**Tonga Cable Ltd** | May 2025 – Present
+- Providing strategic leadership and governance oversight for Tonga's international fiber optic submarine cable system
+- Ensuring sustainable operation and expansion of critical national digital infrastructure
+- Driving initiatives to enhance connectivity and digital access across the Kingdom of Tonga
+- Leveraging blockchain and emerging technologies to improve security and management of telecommunications infrastructure

 #### Founder & Full Stack Developer
 **Pasifika Web3 Tech Hub (pasifika.xyz)** | Apr 2025 – Present
 - Founded and developed a groundbreaking decentralized physical infrastructure network (DePIN) designed specifically for Pacific Island communities